- This website is under construction and is still being updated for 2022.

 - • Effective Java, 3rd Ed., Joshua Bloch.
 Addison-Wesley, 2018.
 This book is packed with good programming advice and even agrees with what we will cover in class (mostly).

-These titles are on reserve in the Engineering library, Carpenter Hall.
+These titles will be on reserve in the Engineering Library (@ Uris Library).

 We will be using Ed as an online discussion forum.
 You are encouraged to post any questions you might have about the course material.
 The course staff monitor the forum fairly closely and you will usually get a quick response.
 If you know the answer to a question, you are encouraged to post it, but please avoid giving away any hints on the homework or posting any part of a solution—this is considered a violation of academic integrity.

 By default, your posts are visible to the course staff and other students, and you should prefer this mode so that others can benefit from your question and the answer.
 However, you can post privately so that only the course staff can see your question, and you should do so if your post might reveal information about a solution to a homework problem.
 If you post privately, we reserve the right to make your post public if we think the class will benefit.
 You can also post anonymously if you wish not to reveal your identity.

 The discussion forum is the most effective way to communicate with the staff and is the preferred mode of interaction.
 Please reserve email for urgent or confidential matters.
 Free-ranging technical discussions are especially encouraged.
 Broadcast messages from the course staff to students will be sent using Ed and all course announcements will be posted there, so check in often.